aeternity/aeternity-reimagined/whitepaper.md

 ## Consensus

 Aeternity uses a Proof-of-Work (PoW) consensus mechanism.
 Certain system variables will be determined via voting (governance).
-For the PoW algorithm we use John Tromp's Cuckoo Cycle which is memory bound.
+For the PoW algorithm we use John Tromp's Cuckoo Cycle.

 John Tromp writes about his work:

-_Cuckoo Cycle is an instantly verifiable memory bound PoW that is unique in being dominated by latency rather than computation.
-In that sense, mining Cuckoo Cycle is a form of ASIC mining where DRAM chips serve the application of randomly reading and writing billions of bits._
+	Cuckoo Cycle is an instantly verifiable memory bound PoW that is unique in being dominated by latency rather than computation.
+In that sense, mining Cuckoo Cycle is a form of ASIC mining where DRAM chips serve the application of randomly reading and writing billions of bits.

 The original Nakamoto consensus assumes that block propagation delays are negligible compared to the time required to generate a block.
 This assumption breaks once we start generating blocks every few seconds instead of minutes.
 Instead, we adopt GHOST, the Greedy Heaviest Observed Subtree  protocol, a more secure and scalable system that is suitable for our needs.
 GHOST boosts block production speedup by a factor of more than 40 with no security loss.

 This protocol takes into account not just the “length” of the tree, calculated as the sum of difficulty, but the combined “length” of all blocks rooted at the current block.
 Blocks that are off the main chain still contribute to the chain’s irreversibility.
 GHOST exploits the work invested in conflicting blocks to enhance their ancestor’s security, by making it harder to omit the ancestor from the main chain.

-We plan to switch to an even more scalable consensus protocol in the future.

 ## State Channels

 State channels offer a way to scale “off chain” by only storing channel opening and closing information on the blockchain.
 Two parties deposit tokens into a channel when opening it and the sum amount of two deposits is only amount of tokens that can be used within a channel.
 The state of the channel is the current balance of each party, co-signed by both parties.
-There can be multiple exchanges of state between the parties but only the last undisputedlast state becomes the final closing state of the channel.
-Each message in the channel carries an ever-increasing counter and the message with the highestr counter value is considered to be the last state.
+There can be multiple exchanges of state between the parties but only the last state becomes the final closing state of the channel, unless disputed.
+Each message in the channel carries an ever-increasing counter and the message with the highest counter value is considered to be the last state.

 We distinguish between payment and state channels.
-Payment channels are use a simple setup where small quantities of tokens are exchanged incrementally and there’s no conflict resolution, and true state channels that run smart contracts and resolve conflicts on the blockchain.
+Payment channels use a simple setup where small quantities of tokens are exchanged incrementally and there’s no conflict resolution, and true state channels that run smart contracts and resolve conflicts on the blockchain.

 Payment channels are suitable for providing a movie playing service, where the movie player sends short chunks of video in exchange for a small payment for the next chunk.
 No smart contracts are involved in the setup and operation of a payment channel.
 Assuming that the incremental payments are small enough, a single such payment is all that a party stands to lose so no conflict resolution is required.